AriPerkkio/eslint-remote-tester/README.md

     /** Optional boolean flag used to set CI mode. process.env.CI is used when not set. */
     CI: false,

     /** Optional setting for log level.
-Valid values are verbose, warn, error.
+Valid values are verbose, info, warn, error.
 Defaults to verbose. */
     logLevel: 'verbose',

     /** Optional boolean flag used to enable caching of cloned repositories.
 For CIs it's ideal to disable caching.
 Defauls to true. */